Jacquelyn Dowd Hall

-Background
+Early life and education

 Jacquelyn Dowd Hall was born in Pauls Valley, Oklahoma, in 1943, the oldest of five children.
-After graduating from high school as valedictorian, she attended Memphis Southwestern College (now Rhodes College), where she first became involved in the Civil rights movement when she joined student protests against segregation.
+After graduating from high school as valedictorian, she attended Memphis Southwestern College (now Rhodes College), where she first became involved in the civil rights movement when she joined student protests against segregation.
 In 1965, she graduated from Southwestern with high honors.

 In 1967, she earned a Master of Arts from Columbia University.
 Studying under Kenneth T. Jackson, she completed her Ph.D. at Columbia University, with distinction, in 1974.
 Her dissertation, which became her first book, won the Bancroft Award for the best dissertation in American history, diplomacy, or international relations.

 Career

 Hall worked as a flight attendant for Delta Air Lines in 1965 and 1966.

 In 1970, she moved from New York City to Atlanta, where she worked for the Southern Regional Council, helped to lead an oral history project at the Institute for Southern Studies, and was involved in the women's liberation movement.
 In 1973, she became a tenure track instructor in the history department at the University of North Carolina at Chapel Hill and founding director of UNC's Southern Oral History Program (SOHP).

 In 1989, Hall was named Julia Cherry Spruill Professor of History at the University of North Carolina at Chapel Hill.
 During her time at UNC, she served as advisor and mentor to many graduate students, a number of whom went on to distinguished scholarly careers and to leadership positions in oral history and public history endeavors.
 She served as director of the Southern Oral History Program until 2011.
 During her tenure, the SOHP collected over 5000 interviews on the history of the American South, covering topics such as industrialization, the long civil rights movement, women's history, and Southern politics.
-She also served as Mark W. Clark Distinguished Visiting Professor of History at the Citadel (2015), Sherman Fairchild Distinguished Visiting Scholar at the California Institute of Technology (1995), director of the Duke University–University of North Carolina Center for Research on Women (1991–1994), and Ford Foundation Professor at the Center for the Study of Southern Culture at the University of Mississippi (1987).
+She also served as Mark W. Clark Distinguished Visiting Professor of History at The Citadel (2015), Sherman Fairchild Distinguished Visiting Scholar at the California Institute of Technology (1995), director of the Duke University–University of North Carolina Center for Research on Women (1991–1994), and Ford Foundation Professor at the Center for the Study of Southern Culture at the University of Mississippi (1987).

 Over the course of her career, Hall has been elected president of the Organization of American Historians and the Southern Historical Association and founding president of the Labor and Working Class History Association.
 She was elected to the Society of American Historians in 1990 and the American Academy of Arts and Sciences in 2011.

 She retired in 2014 and resides in Chapel Hill, North Carolina.